anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 While the pledge could not, at the time, validate the certificate truly belonged the registrar, it did validate that the certificate it was provided was able to authenticate the TLS connection.

 In the BRSKI-PRM mode, with the Registrar-Agent mediating all communication, the Pledge has not as yet been able to witness that the intended Registrar really does possess the relevant private key.
-This second signature provides for the same level of assurance to the pledge, and that it matches the public key that the pledge received in the trigger for the PVR (see {{pavrt}}).
+This second signature provides for the same level of assurance to the pledge, and that it matches the public key (of the Registrar) that the pledge received in the trigger for the PVR (see {{tpvr_CDDL_def}}).

 The registrar MUST use the same registrar EE credentials used for authentication in the TLS handshake to authenticate towards the Registrar-Agent.
 This has some operational implications when the registrar may be part of a scalable framework as described in {{?I-D.richardson-anima-registrar-considerations, Section 1.3.1}}.